fdprince08/conFusion/README.md

 4. Start with npm run lite.
 5. Carousel rendered in the screen.

-# for run this react app into localhost: 3000
+# for run this web app into localhost: 3000
  * Install than install node check: https://nodejs.org/en/download/
  * Run command npm install
  * Run command npm start